 g.
 Policy LU 5.1 Reinforcing the Urban Pattern, New development should be visually integrated with adjacent buildings, and more generally with the surrounding area.
 Quality design and site planning is required so that new development opportunities within the existing urban fabric of Raleigh are implemented without adverse impacts on local character and appearance.
 The proposed rezoning will allow for greater height and density in a key location on the Blue Ridge Corridor.
-The proposed mixed-use redevelopment of the three homes on this large parcel will be a better fit with the 20+ year-old office buildings on Blue Ridge.
-Most of these buildings developed in a more suburban style with surface parking, and this Site will redevelop under current UDO standards, like the CX-12 DHHS redevelopment just to the south, with density that will fit in the area and complement the NC Museum Of Art to the south.
+The proposed mixed-use redevelopment of the aging office building on this corner parcel will bolster the vibrancy created by institutional, commercial, and residential uses in the area.
+Many of the surrounding 20+ year old office buildings were developed in a more suburban style with surface parking.
+This Site will redevelop under current UDO standards and be more consistent with OX-12 UNC Rex Hospital to the North and CX-12 DHHS redevelopment to the south due to density that will fit in the area and complement the connectivity envisioned along the Blue Ridge Corridor.